pedropaulofb/laderr/documentation/specification.md

 ### 4.4.
 Resilience

-**Resilience** represents the mechanisms that enable entities to withstand adverse conditions, preserve essential capabilities, and mitigate the effects of threats and vulnerabilities.
-It serves as a fundamental aspect of maintaining system functionality despite disruptions.
-Resilience mechanisms can be associated with **Assets**, **Capabilities**, and **Vulnerabilities**, establishing structured ways to counteract risks and enhance stability.
+**Resilience** represents the mechanisms that enable entities to withstand adverse conditions, preserving capabilities, and mitigating the effects of threats.
+It serves as a fundamental aspect of maintaining system functionality against disruptions.
+Resilience mechanisms are associated with Assets, Capabilities, and Vulnerabilities, establishing structured ways to counteract risks and enhance stability.

 When using the **LaDeRR Engine**, explicit declarations of resilience mechanisms are unnecessary.
-The tool automatically infers resilience relationships based on the **capabilities**, **vulnerabilities**, and **threats** defined in the scenario, identifying and structuring resilience mechanisms accordingly.
+The tool automatically infers resilience relationships based on the capabilities, vulnerabilities, and threats defined in the scenario, identifying and structuring resilience mechanisms accordingly.

-The UML diagram below illustrates the **Resilience** construct and its relationships:
+The UML diagram below illustrates the Resilience construct and its relationships:

 <p align="center">
 <img src="https://raw.githubusercontent.com/pedropaulofb/laderr/refs/heads/main/metamodel_images/Resilience.png"